An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

-In this subsection, we take the first step toward expressing the smoothness constants $L_1$ and $L_2$ via bounds on $D^{p+1}\hat f_x$ styled on \eqref{eq:Gevrey-bound-Euclidean}: constructing a covariant Fa\`a di Bruno formula.
+In this subsection, we take the first step toward expressing the smoothness constants $L_1$ and $L_2$ via bounds on $D^{p+1}\hat f_x$ styled on \eqref{eq:Gevrey-bound-Euclidean}: constructing a covariant \fdb formula.
 These derivatives arise from repeated differentiation of the composition of a real-valued function with a retraction curve.
-Thus, our goal is to develop a covariant analogue of the classical Fa\`a di Bruno formula suitable for iterated covariant differentiation.
+Thus, our goal is to develop a covariant analogue of the classical \fdb formula suitable for iterated covariant differentiation.
 We conclude the subsection by recording two consequences of this formula.
 The first, and most important, is a preliminary version of the main bound on pullback derivatives \eqref{eq:pullback-derivative-non-total}.
 The entirety of this subsection's sequel is dedicated to processing it into its final form.
 Second, we show that pullback derivative oracles coincide with higher-order covariant derivative oracles for $f$ when $R$ is a $p$-th order retraction.